 As a member of the Corps, you will have opportunities to lead groups of cadets ranging in size from 10 to 1,400.
 You might become cadre your junior year and train the incoming Rook class.
 As a senior-year cadet officer, you might command a platoon, company, battalion or the entire regiment.
 All cadets participate in at least six semesters of ROTC, which offers additional leadership training.

-Our civilian students have opportunities for leadership development through Residential Life, student staff positions, residence hall governance positions, the Civilian Honor Council, sophomore mentorships, orientation leader positions and more.
+Our civilian students have opportunities for leadership development through Residential Life, residence hall governance positions, the Honor Committee, sophomore mentorships, Orientation Leader positions, Campus Activities Board positions, Volunteer Coordinator positions, Peer Counselor positions, and more.

-All students, Corps and civilian, learn leadership skills through community service, clubs and organizations, student life and athletics.
+All students, Corps and civilian, learn leadership skills through the Leader and Character Development Program, community service, clubs and organizations, student life and athletics.
 You might organize a fund drive, co-chair an event, serve as captain of an athletic team or greet visitors as an ambassador for Norwich.

 You’ll find opportunities through more than 80 clubs and organizations, community service, 20 varsity sports, intramurals and student-life activities.
 Norwich students are highly regarded for the amount of time they devote to community-service projects, near and far.

 Here are just a few examples of ways you can learn to lead: